 Please note Unity Catalog does not support mount points, which means that the existing Databricks notebooks that use mount points need to be modified to use external locations to access data.

-One of the strongest drivers to leverage Unity Catalog is the object-level access to Delta tables, which is now centralized and managed through Unity Catalog.
+One of the strongest drivers to leverage data governance with Unity Catalog is the object-level access to Delta tables, which is now centralized and managed through Unity Catalog.

 Prior to Unity Catalog, external metadata tables were required to be created in Databricks workspace, which is local to the workspace, and access to be set up for user groups through table ACLs.
 But these are local to the workspace.
 Suppose a user has access to another workspace.
 In that case, the same access needs to be configured again for the user, which makes it practically impossible to govern access at the Databricks table level.